gokuldhanvanthri/cloth-shop/readme.txt

 7. express - framework to build an API server
 8. stripe - library to make the payments
 9. compression - Compress and gzip the files which are sent from the server.
-10. express-sslify - This is included to support PWA feature & HTTPS proxy is not supported in heroku.
+10. express-sslify - This is included to support PWA feature & HTTPS proxy is not supported in heroku

 References: